 BridgeBuilders restores relationships under the banner of Christ by engaging, equipping, and empowering individuals, families, and communities in South Dallas.

 Since most people do not typically associate Dallas with poverty many would be surprised to discover that among cities with a population of one million or more, Dallas ranks number one in childhood poverty, has the second fastest growing rate of poverty and now claims the third highest overall poverty rate in the U.S. behind Memphis, TN and Detroit, MI (Institute for Urban Policy Research at the University of Texas at Dallas, 2014).

-However, it must be understood that modern poverty in America is not so much the result of scarcity and deprivation as it is the creation of a growing underclass that is sustained by a worldview in which entitlement and dependency have replaced industriousness and personal responsibility as its overarching tenants.
+However, it must be understood that modern poverty in America is not so much the result of scarcity and deprivation as it is the creation of a growing underclass that is sustained by a worldview in which dependency has replaced industriousness and personal responsibility as its overarching tenant.
 These “values” are often validated, reinforced, and perpetuated by means of a persistent grievance industry that advances racism and/or class oppression as the sole cause of social and economic deprivation.
-The result has been the creation of a distinctive subculture in which people are burdened with onerous obstacles to self-sufficiency and flourishing.
+The result has been the creation of a distinctive subculture in which people are burdened with unbreakable obstacles to self-sufficiency and flourishing.

 We believe that such a culture diminishes the dignity of human beings made in the image of God.
 We further believe that this subculture represents an institutionalized form of oppression that sustains poverty and from which it is nearly impossible to break free on one’s own.
 We further believe that God has sent his church into the world to bear witness to the in-breaking rule and reign of God (i.e., the kingdom) by bringing the liberating power and principles of God’s kingdom to bear upon those ideas, cultures and structures that oppose the proper ordering of God’s world (shalom).